markmccoid/myCodeDocs/docs/reactnative/react-navigation-v5.md

 **Using Custom Content**

-You will user your custom content component by passing it via the **drawerContent** prop on the Drawer.Navigator component.
+You will use your custom content component by passing it via the **drawerContent** prop on the Drawer.Navigator component.

 ```jsx
 <Drawer.Navigator